DragonX-cloud/dji_flutter_plugin/README.md

 https://developer.dji.com/document/4cd08995-3952-4db6-ab6e-bc3a754da153
 To get familiar with the basic terminology and concepts.

-**// WORK IN PROGRESS**
-This plugin is still in-progress.
-It currently supports the following features:
+The plugin supports the following features:
 - Register
 - Connect / Disconnect
 - Takeoff